-Carbon stock: The quantity of carbon contained in a "pool", meaning a reservoir or system which has the capacity to accumulate or release carbon, such as above-ground biomass or soil; also the total carbon contained within all the component pools of an ecosystem.
+Carbon stock: The quantity of carbon contained in a "pool", meaning a reservoir or system which has the capacity to accumulate or release carbon, such as above-ground biomass or organic carbon in soil; also the total carbon contained within all the component pools of an ecosystem.

-Conversion of natural forest: The replacement of natural forest by other land uses, including through deforestation or through change to planted forest.
-See also "deforestation", "natural forest", "land-use change", "planted forest".
+Conversion of naturally regenerated forest: The replacement of naturally regenerated forest by other land cover types, including through deforestation or through change to planted forest.
+See also "deforestation", "naturally regenerated forest", "land-use change", "planted forest".

-Cultural heritage: The legacy of physical artefacts and intangible attributes of a group or society that are inherited from past generations, maintained in the present and bestowed for the benefit of future generations8; in a REDD+ context, this especially includes cultural values associated with specific forest species, uses or landscapes.
+Cultural heritage: The legacy of physical artefacts and intangible attributes of a group or society that are inherited from past generations, maintained in the present and bestowed for the benefit of future generations19; in a REDD+ context, this especially includes cultural values associated with specific forest species, uses or landscapes.

-Deforestation: The direct human-induced conversion of forested land to non-forested land (UNFCCC Decision 11/CP.7)).
+Deforestation: The direct human-induced conversion of forested land to non-forested land (UNFCCC Decision 11/CP.7)) and or the conversion of forest to other land use or the long-term reduction of the tree canopy below the minimum 10 percent threshold (FAO FRA 2010).

-Degradation: Human-induced reduction in the capacity of a forest to provide goods and services, not resulting in deforestation.
-See also "deforestation".
+Degradation: The reduction in the capacity of a forest to provide goods and services (FAO FRA